 Company's employees are continuously interested in the novelties of vessel maintenance and care, which help to reduce maintenance costs, increase safety and effectiveness.
-The Company did not undertake any major research and development projects undertaken during 2011.
+The Company did not undertake any major research and development projects undertaken during the year 2012.